-All bodies have experimented with as a means to improve voter turnout, increase voter satisfaction with the process and reduce the costs of administration.
-For example, recent on-demand postal voting has been used more extensively in Australia and the UK and, while shown to provide these benefits, has also led to allegations of voter fraud.
+All electoral bodies have experimented with IT as a means to improve voter turnout, increase voter satisfaction with the electoral process and reduce the costs of electoral administration.
+For example, recent on-demand postal voting has been used more extensively in Australia and the UK, and, while shown to provide these benefits, it has also led to allegations of voter fraud.
 Pilot projects on telephone and online voting have been conducted in several of the countries, but usually on a constituency or local election level.
-Many issues such as integrity of the voting process and ensuring the privacy of voter information will need to be resolved for national online voting adopted.
+Many issues, such as integrity of the voting process and ensuring the privacy of voter information, will need to be resolved before national online voting is adopted.

 The pace, breadth and depth of the changes taking place in the political environments of all countries have tested the limits of the legal frameworks for elections.
-Many laws are out date and in need of replacement or modernization.
-In a country like the UK a flurry of new laws enacted in the past two decades and the challenge has been to ensure consistency and coherence in the legal framework.
-In many cases the authority and regulatory tools available to do not match the policy and administrative challenges they face.
-Adapting the functions and authority of national in an era of intense, continuous political competition is difficult because parties favour changes that might work to their disadvantage.
+Many electoral laws are out date and in need of replacement or modernization.
+In a country like the UK, a flurry of new laws has been enacted in the past two decades, and the challenge has been to ensure consistency and coherence in the legal framework.
+In many cases, the authority and regulatory tools available to EMBs do not match the policy and administrative challenges they face.
+Adapting the functions and authority of national EMBs in an era of intense, continuous political competition is difficult because no parties favour changes that might work to their disadvantage.

 Case Studies